edorland1/STAR2023/README.md

-# KEYS
+# STAR
-this is Ellie's keys project
+this is Ellie's STAR project

 ```
 pip install mkdocs-material